- Team Resources

 Members of our team went to Our Lady of Perpetual Help elementary school for a day in December a few years ago and talked to a class about our robots and what we do as a team.
 The children really responded to the robotic stories that were told and actually seeing and driving some of our machines.
 They were very excited and this encourages us to continue our work with different elementary schools.

-We also participated in Night at the Museum at Curtis Greenfield Elementary last October.
-Elementary-age students were allowed to drive one of our robots to get a sense of what it's like operating them in the real world.
-They also got to hear about some of our experiences in the field.
+We also participate in STEM Night at CO Greenfield Elementary in October.
+Elementary-age students are allowed to drive one of our robots to get a sense of what it's like operating them in the real world.
+They also get to hear about some of our experiences in the field.

 A handful of the members of NASA Space Grant Robotics teams are alumni of FIRST (For Inspiration and Recognition For Science and Technology) an organization that promotes learning through the building and competing with robots!
 FIRST has LEGO robotics competitions for grade school kids and big robots for high school teams.
 FIRST teaches teamwork, leadership, and creativity along with how to build a robot.
 Our team has put over 100 hours mentoring local FIRST high school robotic teams in just a short period of 6 weeks.
 In the past, we have mentored various teams, including